Tibbe90/Hello-User/README.md

   - Age
   - Club Role
   - What car they drive
-  - If you have a paid membership
+  - If they have a paid membership
 - When all forms are correctly filled out, the member will be added to the list.
 - The input requires all fields to be filled out and that the member is at least 16 years old.